Jayden-Revelpulle/AI-Study-Tool/README.md

 **Coming Soon**

-Developing a REST API to assist users with study materials
+• Developing a REST API to assist users with study materials <br>
 • Implementing features for user authentication, content generation, and CRUD operations for study sessions <br>
 • Integrating with the OpenAI API to generate quizzes, flashcards, and